ishan3350/DigitalOceanSnapshotHourlyAutomation/README.md

 https://cron-job.org/en/

+If you are using cron-job.org for cron job then please use post method.

 You need to execute snapshot_automation.php file every minute or whatever frequency you like.

 I recommend using cron frequency of 10 minutes or every hour because for larger droplets it may take sometime to create snapshot.